annotell/public-docs/docs-src/docs/kognic-io/pre_annotations.md

 Using the `interpolated` property is the recommended way of doing it when the pre-annotation is created from exported annotations from the Kognic platform.

+[Sparseness with Interpolated Property](#sparseness-with-interpolated-property) shows an example of how to use the `interpolated` property.

 ### Attributes